return42/sphkerneldoc/linux_src_doc/include/linux/pinctrl/pinconf_h.rst

     configure an individual pin

 pin_config_group_get
-    get configurations for an entire pin group
+    get configurations for an entire pin group; should return -ENOTSUPP and -EINVAL using the same rules as pin_config_get.

 pin_config_group_set
     configure all pins in a group